 Does this mean it is impossible to make homemade tomato sauce with indeterminate tomatoes grown in your backyard?
 The answer is no!
 You just have to be intentional about staggering your planting and growth so that you’re never left empty-handed.

 Now that we’ve learned what in general makes for best tomatoes for sauce, let’s get started with my list!

-If you have any familiarity with tomato sauce making, then this number one pick shouldn’t come as a surprise.
+If you have any familiarity with tomato sauce making, then this pick shouldn’t come as a surprise.
 This warm-loving heirloom tomato has been beloved all over the world (especially in Italy!) for its perfect composition for sauce for over one hundred years.
 Despite it being an indeterminate variety, it is the go-to tomato for most tomato sauce recipes, and for good reason!

-Best Tomatoes for Sauce, Paste Tomatoes
+Best for Paste

 Amish Paste Tomatoes

 Originally from an Amish community in Wisconsin, Amish Paste Tomatoes have made it onto this list because of their solid reputation for a magnificent performance in tomato pastes, which means they are also perfect in tomato sauces.
 Known for their giant, acorn-shaped size (eight to 12 ounces!), they are often compared to Roma Tomatoes (another type of paste tomatoes) though they have a sweeter, fresh flavor.

 What else would you expect from a tomato called Big Mama?
 These tomatoes are valued for their large size and high produce yield, despite a long growing period of 90 to 110 ten days.
 The tomato is lemon-shaped and renowned for how easy it is to peel the skin after boiling them.
 Like other best tomatoes for sauce, Big Mama tomatoes have low seed content and lots of thick flesh.
 Unfortunately, though, it also has high water content, so it takes a bit longer for the water to evaporate during the cooking process.